ChrisNewbold/Module-18-NoSQL-Social-Network-API/README.md

 To run this application please use the command line:

 1. Open the repository in your terminal or bash.
-2. Start the server by entering `npm run start`.
+2. Start the server by entering `npm run dev`.
 3. Test the API routes using Insomnia.

 ## Skills Used